tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-08-24-blogging-agency.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

-It's common to think of blogging as "building an audience", but this can sound negative, self-serving, sleazy and promotional.
-Instead we can think of blogging as "finding your people, which sounds much more wholesome, generative and positive.
+It's common to think of blogging as *"building an audience"*, but this can sound negative, self-serving, sleazy and promotional.
+Instead we can think of blogging as *"finding your people"*, which sounds much more wholesome, generative and positive.

 The truth is that maybe it's a bit of both - but that increasing your social surface area can have real positive effects.
 From finding peers to building friendships to, yes, influence and audience.

-So if Blogging is a real force for economic and social opportunity, why don't more people do it?
+So if blogging is a real force for economic and social opportunity, why don't more people do it?

 ## What is the GDP of blogging?